Cancer myth: Coffee, tea, hot beverages and cancer

 Coffee is produced from ground, roasted coffee beans, which are the dried seeds of coffee plant berries.
 Instant coffee is made up of the soluble solids derived from dried, double-brewed coffee.

 Tea is made from the leaves of the Camellia sinensis plant.
 The difference between green and black tea comes from how they are processed after picking.
-Tea is a rich source of flavanoid antioxidants in the polyphenol category.
-Herb teas are technically not tea as most come from plants other than Camellia sinensis.
+Tea is a rich source of flavonoid antioxidants from the polyphenol family.
+Herbal teas are technically not tea as most come from plants other than Camellia sinensis.

-Broadly, more than 2,000 studies have found little or insufficient consistent evidence to suggest tea consumption increases risk of any of the above cancersThere is some evidence that mate, which is drunk almost exclusively in parts of South America, is linked to an increased risk of oesophageal cancer; however the scaldingly hot temperature at which it is traditionally consumed is considered to be responsible for any increased cancer risk.1
+Broadly, more than 2,000 studies have found little or insufficient consistent evidence to suggest tea consumption increases the risk of any cancer.
+Previous research indicated that mate, a tea drunk almost exclusively in parts of South America, may be linked to an increased risk of oesophageal cancer.
+A more recent review of the evidence concluded that there is no association between mate consumed at low temperatures and the development of cancer of the oesophagus.

 Overall, drinking tea is more likely to be beneficial than harmful with regard to cancer risk, although the risk appears to be reduced only slightly.